Dev guideAPI Reference

 </script>

-If you do not pass in an SDK key, the Optimizely Client will not automatically sync newer versions of the datafile.
+If you do not pass in an SDK key, the Optimizely Client will not automatically sync newer datafile versions.
 Any time you retrieve an updated datafile, just re-instantiate the same client.

 For simple applications, all you need to provide to instantiate a client is a datafile specifying the project configuration for a given environment.
-For most advanced implementations, you'll want to customize the logger or error handler for your specific requirements.
+For most advanced implementations, you will want to customize the logger or error handler for your specific requirements.

 Instantiate using SDK Key